WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 Rail

-Canadian National (CN), provides freight service in Lapeer County with direct routes from Chicago to Canada.
-The 6,129 foot St. Clair Tunnel accommodates double stack freight cars entering Canada.
-The line branches east to Toronto and south-west to Chicago and beyond eventually crossing into Mexico.
+Canadian National (CN) provides freight service in Lapeer County with direct routes from Chicago to Canada.
+The 6,129-foot St. Clair Tunnel accommodates double-stack freight cars entering Canada, with lines branching east to Toronto and southwest to Chicago, eventually crossing into Mexico.
+Furthermore, the Lapeer Historical Railroad, a short line service, offers additional access to several industrial properties in the region.

-Amtrak provides frequent daily departures between Chicago and key cities in the five-state midwest area.
-There is an Amtrak passenger station in the City of Lapeer which runs from Toronto, Ontario to Chicago, IL.
+Amtrak provides frequent daily departures between Chicago and key cities in the five-state Midwest area, with an Amtrak passenger station located in the City of Lapeer, facilitating travel from Toronto, Ontario, to Chicago, IL.

 Energy Quick Facts